Christophe-Foyer/darknet_highlights/README.md

 - Push data to R/Vision
 - Speed up opencv processing (currently ~3 fps on a GTX 960m)
 - Object Tracking?
+- Upload video clips to rvision (waiting for API)